h-chagas/mern-recipe-app/README.md

 # Recipe App #
 ##### A MERN webapp project #####

+_It is the BACK-END side of the project.
+To visit the front-end, please check_ [here](blablablahttps://github.com/h-chagas/mern-recipe-app-front-end)

 ### Technologies ###

 See the packages used in this project